 The feedback from candidates has been very positive on the launch of our new Morgan McKinley Australia website and the additional interview preparation tips that are on the site have proved useful for those interviewing in the current market.
-Interview preparation is the key to making a lasting impression with any potential future employer and having some targeted and intelligent questions prepared will help demonstrate your interest and suitability for the role.

 Here are 5 key questions to ask in an interview:

 1) What do you see as the greatest challenge for the person coming into this role?

 - This gives you a chance to find out the areas that can add the most value in this role and if they play to your strengths.
 Don’t be afraid to back this up with an example to show that you have dealt with issues like these in the past and have made a success of them.

 - This will provide you with a clear understanding of what will be expected of you, how you will be measured and gives you a level of comfort that you are on track to achieve your full bonus at the end of the year.

 3) What did you do before this role?